chiefenne/PyAero/README.md

 $ python $PYAEROPATH/src/PyAero.py
 ```

-To simplify the command, set an *alias* ()the upper beeing for bash and the lower for csh/tcsh.
+To simplify the command, set an *alias* (the upper beeing for bash and the lower for csh/tcsh).

 ```bash
 $ alias pyaero="python $PYAEROPATH/src/PyAero.py"